-We gather at a remote location (usually Green River Reservoir State Park) and paddle in our kayaks or canoes to a group site we have reserved.
-Each morning there will be informative sessions on listening to the natural world, understanding what is being said to us, and being a mirror for others.
-Afternoons will be spent in solo time on the land or paddling with a question or task related to The Embrace of Nature.
-In the evening, we will share our experiences and mirror each other's stories.
-There will also be the option for an overnight solo.
+As in an in-person program, there will be informative sessions on listening to the natural world, understanding what is being said to us, and being a mirror for others.
+Participants will take solo walks with a question or task related to The Embrace of Nature between sessions.
+When we gather the following week, we will share and mirror the stories from the land.

 - Program Leader: Fran Weinbaum, Co-Guide TBA

 - Program Dates: 5 2 hour sessions beginning in October 2021.
 Dates to be announced by September 1.

 - Fee: Sliding Scale $175 - $250 for 5 sessions.
 Deposit of $75 requested with registration.
 Group Size: Minimum 6; Maximum 12.